JoaoDutterle/JoaoDutterle/README.md

 ### 🧐 More About Me:

 - 🔭 &nbsp; I’m currently working on **Mundiale**
-- 🌱 &nbsp; I’m currently learning Vue.js;
+- 🌱 &nbsp; I’m currently learning Back-End development;
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/JoaoDutterle?tab=repositories)
 - 📫 &nbsp; Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/joaodutterle/)
 - 📚 &nbsp; I like guitar, soccer, drawing, mangas, animes, games, <br>and obviously... codes hahah.